-Later on handed over to our parents, Gino and Liviana convinced that to grow and improve we must always be open to change, which gave birth to a new production project: San Simone.
-An adventure that started from the historical Brisotto cellars, in Prata and later shifted to the new premises in Porcia, where the company accelerated its pace on the road to quality.
+Later on, handed over to our parents, Gino and Liviana were convinced that to grow and improve, we must always be open to change, which gave birth to a new production project: San Simone.
+An adventure that started from the historical Brisotto cellars in Prata and later shifted to the new premises in Porcia, where the company accelerated its pace on the road to quality.

 This project aims to handle with care even a minimum detail, from the vineyard to the bottle.

-It is 1915 when Gino and Olga Brisotto commence selling wine of their own production.
+It was 1915 when Gino and Olga Brisotto commenced selling wine of their own production.
 Owing to documentation requirements of that time Olga’s name does not appear beside Gino’s: Family is the greatest strength of this enterprise, and women will always play a pivotal role in it.

 Friuli’s vineyards had just been restored after the devastation due to powdery mildew and phylloxera but Italy, in that year, made its official entry into the First World War, with the declaration of war against Austria-Hungary and our vineyards, our land once again became the object of devastation and terror.